Businesses love loyal customers, and for a virtuous cause – 67% of loyal customers spend more than new ones.

 Benefit leveraged the power of social media and QR Codes to successfully drive customers to their offline stores whilst growing their online presence simultaneously.

-QR Codes for loyalty programs: The uprising of customer retention
+QR Codes for loyalty programs: Boost customer engagement and retention

 In a world where there are unlimited product choices, a robust loyalty program can make all the difference.

-But the same report also states that when it is done right, personalization contributes to a huge uplift in customer spend, retention, and engagement.
+But the same report also states that when it is done right, personalization contributes to a massive uplift in customer spend, retention, and engagement.

-Loyalty programs by itself is a powerful tool for customer retention and improving brand marketing.
+Loyalty programs by themselves are a powerful tool for customer retention and improving brand marketing.
 When coupled with the technology of QR Codes, they serve as an impeccable solution to solve major pain points of the B2C industry.

 Need help in creating QR Code-based coupon codes for your marketing campaign?
-Buy our QR Code solution or get on a call with one of our experts today!
+Get on a call with one of our experts today to learn more about our highly rated (#1 on G2) dynamic QR Code generator.